luiz-albertoni/DynamicDataBaseBackup/README.md

  - store_days :           Number of days which we want to hold the dump file.
 Default value = 5

- -specific_storage_type:  Which filesystem we are using for storage teh dump file.
+ - specific_storage_type:  Which filesystem we are using for storage teh dump file.
 Default value =  local

  - specific_storage_path: Specific path that we want to store the dump file in our filesystem.
 Default value =  ''